 ZubaBox: Solar Powered Internet Cafe

 The ZubaBox is an internet cafe housed in a refurbished shipping container.
-It uses the sun’s rays to power lights, a ventilation fan, and outlets that can charge up to 10 mobile phones, 11 computers, and a printer.
+It uses the sun’s rays to power lights and cool the building.
+Additionally, provided outlets can charge up to 10 mobile phones, 11 computers, and a printer.
 Some ZubaBoxes are even used as classrooms, bringing life-changing opportunities to developing regions.

 Solar Powered Homeless Shelters

 Solar power has the potential to improve the quality of life for the homeless.
-An all-girls science club in California designed a durable and waterproof solar-powered tent that is able to charge electronic devices, provide light, self-sanitize, and even fold into a backpack for easy travel.
+An all-girls science club in California designed a durable and waterproof solar-powered tent.
+It can charge electronic devices, provide light, self-sanitize, and even fold into a backpack for easy travel.
 The electronics for the tent only cost $40.
 Life-changing concepts can come to fruition when everyday items are combined with solar power and just a bit of creativity.